Elijas/msgsplitter/README.rst

    ~ $ pip install msgsplitter

-or you can install local version
+or you can install a local development version:

 .. sourcecode:: bash